Satish-Chilloji/adversarial_handwritten_signature_detection/README.md

 fig, axes = plt.subplots(1, 2, figsize=(10, 5))
 ```

-## Testing the SNN model and displying the real and fake images scoare.
+## Testing the SNN model and displying the real and fake images score.

 The score is show for the last image.
 ```